fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 Certain maternal health conditions, including heart disease or severe hypertension, could make it difficult for mothers to endure the physical stress of a vaginal delivery.

-It's also important to note that previous surgical procedures, particularly operations to remove fibroids, may increase the risk of complications during labour, as they could affect the strength of the uterine wall.
+It's also important to note that previous surgical procedures, particularly operations to remove fibroids, may increase the risk of complications and uterine rupture during labour, as they could affect the strength of the uterine wall.

 Need help with choosing the appropriate childbirth methods?
 Reach out to our obstetricians at Thomson Women’s Clinic to explore your birthing options, including the advantages and risks of each option.
 Request an appointment with us today.